Baked Purple Kale Chips Recipe

-These purple kale chips are as good as they look.
+These baked kale chips are as good as they look.
 Crispy, healthy, and flavorful they satisfy that similar salty crunchy snack fix of a cracker or potato/tortilla chip.

 These purple kale chips are simple to make, as a matter of fact my son has long made them himself after our one lesson.
 All you need is fresh kale, olive oil, and sea salt.
 If preferred you can definitely jazz things up with different seasonings, but it’s not necessary.
 Simple is great when it comes to this recipe as they allow the flavor of the kale to come through.
 Don’t worry it’s not the same tough, bitter flavor of raw kale.
 Baking the kale to a crisp removes that bitterness and creates an addictive crunch that melts/dissolves almost like a Pringle chip.